 What is it like to work with you?

 Your team will have as much transparency as possible to see my work; they will also have the ability to change the course of the work by being invited to provide continuous feedback.
 I will make sure I create a sense of ownership and collaboration for the entire team.

 To make work more engaging and fun, I organise workshops where the team can contribute.
-These workshops could be a design studio, a user story mapping session, a design critique session, or training for the team.
-Throughout the years, I have also learnt to work with remote teams based in different parts of Australia, India and North America.
+I have also learnt to work with remote teams based in different parts of Australia, Singapore, India and North America.

 A workshop I designed and led.